20+ Healthy Habits Proven to Boost Your Brain Health

 Women with mild cognitive impairment who walked or lifted weights improved their memories after six months, but those who only stretched and toned had worse memories than when they started, according to a study in The Journal of Aging Research.
 Both walking and lifting weights improved participants’ spatial memory, the type of memory that helps us remember our environment—such as the layout of a room, or where you put your keys—but those who got their exercise from walking had greater gains in verbal memory.
 Bottom line: Different types of exercises have different mental benefits, so try to get both endurance and weight training into your routine.

-Hate working out?
-Allergic to gyms?
-Don’t sweat it.
-Simply choose one of the best workouts for people who hate exercise.
+Dislike working out?
+Choose one of these activities for people who hate exercise.

 Learn an instrument